mikann0/mikann0/README.md

 -------------------------------------

 * 🌍  I'm based in Lyon
-* 🧠  I'm learning at CCI Formation
+* 🧠  I'm learning at BUT LYON1

 ### Skills